pgilad/vim-skeletons/README.md

 ### Loading and Filetypes

 Skeletons are loaded from `skeletons#skeletonsDir`.
-You can define them as `skeleton.filetype`, for example:
+They follow the following pattern: `skeleton-name.<extra>.<filetype>`, for example:

 `skeleton.js` for Javascript files.
+`skeleton.angular.js` for Angular.js Javascript files.
+`skeleton.backbone.js` for Backbone.js Javascript files.
+`skeleton.jquery.js` for Jquery Javascript files.

-You can also have multiple skeletons for a filetype, and when you open a new file `vim-skeletons` will ask you which skeleton you want to use for that filetype.
+You can also have multiple skeletons for a filetype, and when you open a new file `vim-skeletons` will ask you which skeleton you want to use for that filetype, the default being the file without the extra field.
+In our examples `skeleton.js`.

-That is defined by `skeleton.extra.filetype`.

-For example:

-- `skeleton.angular.js`
-- `skeleton.node.js`
-- `skeleton.js` (Will be named default)

-### Skeleton Inside
+### Skeleton Details

 A skeleton can be:
 - A blank file